-The HIVMA Clinical Fellowship program supports physicians who wish to gain HIV clinical experience working with medically underserved patient populations.
+The Clinical Fellowship program provides grants to physicians to support one-year of HIV clinical experience working with medically underserved patient populations.
 The goal of the program is to develop a diverse primary care workforce with HIV expertise and a commitment to treat persons with HIV.
-Expanding this group is particularly important given the shortages in the HIV clinical workforce and our ongoing efforts to end the HIV epidemic.
-HIVMA awards grants to support one year of HIV clinical training.

 Applicants may apply for support for full- or half-time effort.
 Stipends are paid to the training institution.

 Full-time: Fellows who will devote their full-time effort to the clinical training program will receive a stipend based on the PGY-4 salary level for their training institution in addition to funds to cover fringe benefits as a percentage of the stipend.

 Half-time: Fellows who will devote 50% of their effort to the clinical training program will receive a pro-rated stipend based on the PGY-4 salary level for their training institution in addition to funds to cover a percentage of their fringe benefits if applicable.

 Malpractice insurance is not covered by this grant.

 An additional $5,000 is paid to the institution for institutional administrative costs and to support additional educational opportunities for the fellow.

 Applications are being accepted August 22, 2022 to December 12, 2022.
 If you have any questions, please email HIVMA staff.